Bubblemelon/Ruby-Stuff/ruby practice/README.md

 > Returns a string where each letter is shifted by the "offset".
 > Assumes "string" has only lowercase letters and a space between words.
 > e.g. offset = 3 and string = "a", returns "d"
-> e.g. offset = 1 and string = "z", returns "a" ; shifting beyond "z" wraps back around to the start of the alphabet again.
+> e.g. offset = 1 and string = "z", returns "a" ; shifting beyond "z" wraps back around to the start of the alphabet again
-> Look at the inline comment #IMPORTANT for this wrap around algorithm.
+> Look at the inline comment "#IMPORTANT" for this wrap around algorithm.

 ### [capwords.rb](https://github.com/Bubblemelon/Ruby-Stuff/blob/master/ruby%20practice/capwords.rb)